 Or rather, not moments, they seem outside of time.
 When in that kind of creative state, time no longer exists for you, nor do the needs of your body.
 Or your family.
 Or that noisy cat who hasn’t been fed for the fourteen hours you have been under the spell of it.

 This is not really an inspiration.
 Many artists use that notion to exclude the general populace from thinking they can create art.
 “It is something only we special people have.”
 Anyone can learn to have those experiences.
 It is not a Muse whispering new thoughts into your ears.
 It is not from outside yourself.
 It is, instead, the flower that grows in a well-tilled garden.
 Those thoughts, those creations, occur because you have cleared the way for them, sometimes over a very long period of time, often without you realizing that’s what you are doing, however, you can do it consciously.

 Steve and I are often asked where we come up with our ideas.
 The easy answer would be “we were inspired”.
 It’s one we rarely use, even when we’re being lazy.
 The truth is that we have trained our minds to think, and when your mind thinks, it will come up with some surprising things.
 We observe all the time.

 The farmer plants the seeds early.
 Some bulbs get planted years before they bloom.
-It can take an acorn up to a half century to produce another acorn, however that does not mean that second acorn spontaneously appeared after being whispered to by a Muse.
+It can take an acorn up to a half-century to produce another acorn, however, that does not mean that a second acorn spontaneously appeared after being whispered to by a Muse.